Creates a Binding instance. When you create a binding, you provide a key name, a UI control,

 Updates the UI component using the current setting value.

-Changes the state of the control
+Changes the state of the control to reflect the provided

 setting value.